Home / About Us / Park Projects and Plans

 Circle City Forward

 In February 2021, Mayor Joe Hogsett announced a $45 million investment into Indy Parks facilities through the Circle City Forward initiative.
 The plan sets aside $20 million for Frederick Douglass Park’s new family center, $11 million for upgrades to Riverside Regional Park, and $7 million each for Grassy Greek Park and Krannert Park.
-Scroll down to see how that funding is being utilized.

 American Rescue Plan Act